Heather Stevens: 2023–2024

+In early 2023, Heather and Lucy return to Genoa City to visit Daniel.
+Heather ultimately decides to stay in Genoa City long-term with Lucy and reunites with Daniel as they move in together.
+Heather also represents Phyllis as her attorney during her legal troubles involved with the faking of her death earlier in the year.
+Heather, Lucy, and Daniel maintain a period of relative bliss while their family has been reunited.

 In July 2024, the couple decided to leave Genoa City for a new beginning in Portugal, seeking a fresh start and new opportunities, symbolizing their commitment to each other and hope for a peaceful future.

-Heather was murdered in September 2024.
-At the start of this storyline, Sharon Newman believes she murdered Heather, as revenge on Daniel for his role in the death of her daughter Cassie.
-Sharon, believing she killed Heather, then attempted to frame Daniel for the murder, as further revenge.
+After weeks of harassment by Sharon Newman against their family, Heather was murdered in late September 2024.
+The murder, which was revealed in the form of a flashback dream by Sharon, occurred in Heather and Daniel's apartment.
+Heather and Sharon engaged in a fight as Heather discovered Sharon breaking into her home.
+A brief struggle ensues and Sharon falls unconscious onto the couch.
+Once Sharon awakens, she discovers Heather dead on the floor.
+Distraught and panicked, Sharon decides to take Heather's body and wraps it into a rug.
+Sharon takes the body into her vehicle and dumps it into a nearby river.
+Daniel, who begins to worry as Heather has gone missing, soon learns that Heather has been killed and her body was recovered from the river.
+Sharon believes she has murdered Heather, as revenge on Daniel for his role in the death of her daughter Cassie.
+Sharon, believing she was the one who killed Heather, then attempted to frame Daniel for the murder, as further revenge.
 However, in November 2024 it is revealed that Sharon did not kill Heather.
 Heather was killed by Cole Howard's aunt Jordan Howard, on behalf of Ian Ward.

 Reception

 In 2021, Richard Simms from Soaps She Knows put Heather on his list of the most hated soap opera characters, commenting that "It didn’t much matter who played the part of Paul’s daughter on The Young and the Restless, the audience never took to the character (or her romance with Adam Newman).
 When even the actress who was beloved as All My Childrens Bianca can’t give viewers a heroine addiction, you know something’s not working".
 In 2023, Simms and Charlie Mason questioned Heather's choice to represent Phyllis Summers (Michelle Stafford) in court, calling it the "Strangest Choice" of American Soap Operas of that year and "bewildering" that Heather would represent "the woman who once upon a time ran down dad Paul with her car".